 22. What was your favorite TV program?

-Same response as last year: what is this "TV" of which you speak?!?
+Same response as the last three years: what is this "TV" of which you speak?!?

 23. Do you hate anyone now that you didn’t hate this time last year?